Problem Gambling What Factors Contribute?

 People have better outcomes when they have supportive friends and family by their side.
 East Point Behavioral Health will help you build up your support system.
 Family therapy strengthens relationships with family members, while group therapy connects you with others who are facing similar challenges.
 This prevents isolation and gives you an outlet to share your experiences in a non-judgmental environment.

-How an IOS Works for Problem Gambling
+How an IOP Works as a Treatment for Gambling Addiction

 Individual Therapy